Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Note that WaitSecs=1:00 specifies 1 minute, not 1 hour.

 Maximum delay is 2^32-1 or 4.29 billion milliseconds, equivalent to just over 1193 hrs or 49.7 days.
 You can set the maximum by giving a very large value, such as WaitSecs=5G which attempts to set 5 billion seconds.
 Daqarta will limit it automatically.

 Minimum delay and delay resolution are determined by your version of Windows.
-Win9x versions only resolve to about 55 msec (WaitSecs=55m) whereas NT, 2K, and XP typically resolve to about 10 msec.
+Win9x versions only resolve to about 55 msec (WaitSecs=55m) whereas XP and later typically resolve to about 10 msec.
 Note, however, that WaitSecs timing is not a high priority operation, so there may be several 10s of msec lag while other operations like screen updates are taking place.

 WaitSecs is ideal for setting the duration of long tests or sound exposures.
 Typically, a '!' auto-run startup macro will load the needed .GEN setup and prompt the user to set any test-specific details like level or frequency before hitting a test start macro.
 That might look like: